qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

    * - **Indexed layer**
      - ``OUTPUT``
      - [same as input]
-     - A copy of the input vector layer with an indexed for the specified field
+     - A copy of the input vector layer with an index for the specified field

 .. _qgiscreatespatialindex: